Shuyu-07/ASCon/README.md

 ## Reference Probability Files

-We also provide several reference probability files in:
+We also provide several reference probability samples in:

 - `ASCon/FaultProbabilityFile`